🇺🇸 AST SpaceMobile BlueBird Satellites

 When can I see BlueBird satellites?

 During twilight — the same 30-60 minute window after sunset or before sunrise when you can see the ISS and other LEO satellites.
-BlueBirds orbit at 720km, higher than the ISS (420km), which means slightly longer twilight visibility windows.
-OrbitalNodes tracks all six BlueBirds and shows predicted pass times for your exact location with magnitude predictions so you know how bright each pass will be.
+BlueBirds orbit at 520km, just above the ISS (420km), which means slightly longer twilight visibility windows.
+OrbitalNodes tracks every operational BlueBird and shows predicted pass times for your exact location with magnitude predictions so you know how bright each pass will be.

 How do BlueBird satellites provide phone coverage?